ARTICLE I NAME

 ARTICLE II PHILOSOPHY AND PURPOSE

-The mission of PSNCB is to serve the public interest by providing a service to those plastic surgical nurses who choose to become certified in the specialty practice of plastic surgical nursing.
+The mission of PSNCB is to serve the public interest by providing a service to those plastic surgical and aesthetic nurses who choose to become certified in the specialty practice of plastic surgical and aesthetic nursing.

 Section 1 Philosophy

-The PSNCB believes that the specialty of plastic surgical nursing should promote attainment of recognized standards of nursing practice for optimal patient care.
-This organization believes that the attainment of a common knowledge base, use of the nursing process, and a specialized level of skill in the practice setting are required for the specialty practice of plastic surgical nursing, and should receive professional recognition.
+The PSNCB believes that the specialty of plastic surgical and aesthetic nursing should promote attainment of recognized standards of nursing practice for optimal patient care.
+This organization believes that the attainment of a common knowledge base, use of the nursing process, and a specialized level of skill in the practice setting are required for the specialty practice of plastic surgical and aesthetic nursing, and should receive professional recognition.

 Section 2 Purpose

-The purpose of PSNCB is to promote the highest standards of plastic and reconstructive surgical nursing practice through the development, implementation, coordination, and evaluation of all aspects of the certification and recertification processes.
+The purpose of PSNCB is to promote the highest standards of plastic and reconstructive surgical nursing practice, and aesthetic nursing practice, through the development, implementation, coordination, and evaluation of all aspects of the certification and recertification processes.

 Certification serves as an added credential beyond nursing education and licensure.
 The examinations are designed to test the specialized knowledge of the plastic surgical nurse.